MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 You might have noticed that the `list` and `show` commands are quite fast.
-That's because they **don't fetch any data from the network**: the package lists and package information is stored locally on the computer.
+That's because they **don't fetch any data from the network**: the package lists and package information are stored locally on the computer.

 Of course, **this local information becomes out of date** as new package versions are released to the official package repositories.
 You can update your